Skip to Content

 How To Serve Vegetarian Meatballs

-• They make great toddler food!
-Having trouble getting your tiniest family member to eat their veggies.
-We’ve found that when veggies look like meatballs, they have a magical tendency to disappear—even from our toddlers’ plates!
+• Vegetarian meatballs make awesome toddler food!
+Having trouble getting your tiniest family member to eat their veggies?
+We’ve found that when veggies look like meatballs, they have a magical tendency to disappear, even from our toddlers’ plates!

 • Try them in a sandwich!
 Vegetarian meatball sub, anyone?

-• As a salad topper—when we make a batch of these lentil meatballs, we always make extra so we’re guaranteed to be able to indulge in our favorite healthy lunches!
-We mix up a simple raw kale salad, and top it with lots of avocado and a few of these lentil meatballs for an ultra-healthy, filling lunch that powers us through ‘til dinner.
-Or at least afternoon snack time.
+• As a protein-rich salad topper!
+When we make a batch of these lentil meatballs, we always make extra so we’re guaranteed to be able to indulge in our favorite healthy lunches!
+Kale Salad + these meatballs is a go-to ultra-healthy, filling lunch that powers us through ‘til dinner.

 Pass The Meatballs!